ga-wdi-boston/git-basics-assessment/diagnostic.md

 6.Once `diagnostic.md` is staged, we have to make a commit by `git commit`.
 What are the two formatting items you **need** to make up your commit message?

-I'm not exactly sure what "formatting items" means in this context.
+I'm not exactly sure what "formatting items" means in this context...

 The commit message should contain 1) a short summary and 2) a longer explanation if necessary.

-The message should also 1) explain what part of the codebase was changed and 2) how without having to look at the code
+The message should also explain 1) what part of the codebase was changed and 2) how without having to look at the code

 -7.Should you ever edit published history?

-No.
+No, you should not.